 Note: To automatically store the new name also in the Title field of the Dublin Core metadata schema, first link the Clip Name property.
-See Link clip data to XMP metadata.

-- 1. In the Project panel, select the clip. - 2.
-Do one of the following: - In the Project panel, choose Clip > Rename, type the new name, and press Enter (Windows) or Return (Mac OS). - In the Project panel, click the Name field, type the new name, and press Enter (Windows) or Return (Mac OS). - In the Metadata panel, click the triangle next to Clip to show the clip properties fields.
-Type the new name into the Name field, and press Enter (Windows) or Return (Mac OS).
+1 In the Project panel, select the clip.

-💡 The Rename command is available when you right-click (Windows) or Control-click (Mac OS) a clip in the Project panel, or in a Timeline.
+- 2 Do one of the following: - In the Project panel, choose Clip > Rename, type the new name, and press Enter (Windows) or Return (Mac OS). - In the Project panel, click the Name field, type the new name, and press Enter (Windows) or Return (Mac OS). - In the Metadata panel, click the triangle next to Clip to show the clip properties fields.
+Type the new name into the Name field, and press Enter (Windows) or Return (Mac OS). - The Rename command is available when you right-click (Windows) or Control-click (Mac OS) a clip in the Project panel, or in a Timeline.